DISSERTATION RESEARCH - DUKE UNIVERSITY

 The Southeastern Bering Sea is the prominent feeding ground of the remnant eastern population of North Pacific right whale.
 This area is undergoing a dramatic reduction in seasonal sea-ice driven by changing climatic conditions.
 It is unclear how this shift in sea-ice will influence the food web.

 I am modeling the abundance of right whale prey, known as zooplankton, from NOAA surveys conducted on the Bering Shelf to better understand prey dynamics in this region.
-The resulting dynamic joint-species distribution model will help us understand the current and potential future distribution of right whales in the region.
-This work is important, because the North Pacific right whale needs to seasonally accumulate adequate resources to undergo annual migrations.
-Therefore, it is imperative to know whether the currently defined critical habitat is sufficient in protecting this species as climatic conditions change.
+The model results will help us understand the current and potential future distribution of right whales on this foraging ground.
+This work is important, because of projected increases in shipping traffic and shifts in fishing grounds from reduced sea-ice.
+It is imperative to know whether the currently defined critical habitat is sufficient in protecting this species as climatic conditions change.

 COOPERATIVE INSTITUTE FOR THE STUDY OF THE ATMOSPHERE AND OCEAN (CICOES)